crawlcore/qcrawl/docs/getting-started/overview.md

 ## How does it work?
 When you run `qcrawl quotes_spider:QuotesSpider` qCrawl does the following:

-1. qCrawl locates the `QuotesSpider` class, instantiate it, and passed to the crawling engine.
+1. qCrawl locates the `QuotesSpider` class, instantiates it, and passes it to the crawling engine.
 2. The crawler schedules HTTP requests for the URLs in the spider's `start_urls` attribute.
 3. Upon receiving a successful response (HTTP 200), it is routed to the default callback method: `parse()`.
 4. Inside the `parse()` method: